 A lot of people will use graphical interface on top of shell applications.
 However my experience shows that it’s not the best to learn how the applications really work:

 - A GUI can hide a lot of functionalities you would access easily with a CLI.

 Things get confusing when you need to:

 - Use the tool on a remote server without your graphical interface (on a remote server, for example).

 - Explain to a less experienced developer how the tool really work.
 You can explain the GUI, not really the application itself, especially if the terminology between the GUI and the CLI differ a lot.
 It happens often.

 I have a real life example:

 sourcetree, a graphical interface for git.
 I worked with a junior developer who was using it without knowing how

 git works.
-When problems arose, it was difficult to know what the application did and what command it was calling under the hood.
-Way more frustrating than using
+When problems arose, it was difficult to know what the application did, what command it was calling under the hood.
+Way more frustrating than simply using

 git via the shell.